GoogleCloudPlatform/community/docs/styleguide.md

 **Not:**

 "It is possible for you to set a different owner by clicking the Change button."

-Also keep your paragraphs short and to the point.
+Also, keep your paragraphs short and to the point.
 On the web, people skim more and expect shorter content than when they read books.
 Five sentences or less per paragraph is a good guideline.

 If a sentence is long, even with straightforward word choices, break it up into multiple, shorter sentences.

 Re-read what you wrote and then eliminate all the unnecessary words.

-## Inluding source code
+## Including source code

 If you would like to include source code within your tutorial, you have two
 options: